52North/sensorweb-server-helgoland/docs/valuetypes.md

 ---
 layout: page
-title: Data Types
+title: Value Types
-permalink: /datatypes
+permalink: /valuetypes
 ---

-A dataset has a particular type which indicates the type of data which is being, or has been observed by a specific platform.
+A dataset has a particular type which indicates the type of data values which are being, or have been observed by a specific platform.
 This can be simple scalar types or more complex types like `profile` or other `record` data being observed over time or along a track.